WHO ARE WE?

 If you opt-in (or upon request), we will send you promotional and marketing emails.
 These may be targeted to you based on your purchase history or online browsing behaviour.

-For the protection of GTMS and others we release account and other personal information when we believe release is appropriate to comply with the law; enforce or apply our Conditions of Use and other agreements; or protect the rights, property or safety of GTMS, our users or others.
+For the protection of Spatial Innovations Limited and others we release account and other personal information when we believe release is appropriate to comply with the law; enforce or apply our Conditions of Use and other agreements; or protect the rights, property or safety of Spatial Innovations Limited, our users or others.
 This includes exchanging information with other companies and organisations for fraud protection and credit risk reduction.
 This does not include selling, renting, sharing or otherwise disclosing personally identifiable information from customers for commercial purposes in a way that is contrary to the commitments made in this Privacy Notice.

 Other than as set out above, you will receive notice when information about you might go to third parties and you will have an opportunity to choose not to share the information.